mom reading to preschool girl, tablet, orange sofa, plants, read alouds, preschool

 ● Fun & Educational Follow-Up Activities

-However, a head start on reading doesn't mean that your child will stay ahead as he progresses through school.
+However, a head start on reading doesn't mean your child will stay ahead as he progresses through school.
 Abilities tend to even out in later grades.

-• A robust vocabulary improves all areas of communication — listening, speaking, reading and writing.
+• A robust vocabulary improves all areas of communication — listening, speaking, reading, and writing.

 Vocabulary is critical to a child’s success for the following reasons: